| .idea | ||

 A kiwi-scp instance usually contains several projects.

-A project is a collection of dependent or at least logically connected services, described by a docker-compose.yml
+A project is a collection of dependent or at least logically connected services, described by a docker-compose.yml.

 A well-known example would be webserver + php + database.

-To create a project, use the kiwi new <project-name>
+To create a project, use the kiwi new <project-name> command.

 By default, this creates a new disabled project.

-Before enabling or starting, consider editing the new project's docker-compose.yml
+Before enabling or starting, consider editing the new project's docker-compose.yml file to your liking.

-Finally, enable it with kiwi enable <project-name>
+Finally, enable it with kiwi enable <project-name>.

 You can also create, enable or (analogously) disable multiple projects in a single command.